lulitd/CapstoneProjectEncounter/README.md

 2. Interactive Projection zone

    Participants interact with the A-life creatures in the projection zone through the use of Xbox Kinect
+    - multiple screen display support (previous solution no longer necessary with Unity 5.3)
+    - Kinectv2 simple intergration
 3. Tangible Play Area

    Participants shape and form the virtual environment the creatures inhabit by moving physical objects that represent various structures in the environment.
+    - fiducial Recognition

 ###To Do:
 1. A-Life